How auto insurance rates are calculated

 The type of car you drive will also be considered when determining your insurance premium.
 You will be required to provide the make, model, and year of your car.
 Insurance companies will then use that information to determine how likely your car is to be stolen and how much it will cost to replace or repair it in the event of damage or theft.
 New, expensive cars, such as luxury sports cars, tend to cost more to insure.
 The one exception to this rule is if your new car is equipped with safety features and anti-theft devices.

 The amount of time you spend on the road is another factor insurance providers will consider.
-If you drive your car very infrequently (for example, once a week or on the weekends only), your insurance may be less.
+If you drive your car very infrequently (for example, once a week or on the weekends only), your insurance may be less due to a low mileage insurance policy.
 Alternatively, if you drive your car all the time, whether you have a long daily commute to work or your job involves transportation, your insurance premium may be higher.

 One of the top factors in determining the cost of car insurance is a person’s driving history.
 Driving history combines one’s driving experience and driving record.
 Having many years of driving experience can work to your advantage, assuming you have a clean record.